-Ensures that Contractor's Solution meets all Final Solution Requirements.
-These tests are generally performed by County stakeholders after ABIS training (refer to Task 10 Training and Documentation below), and during Transition to Production (refer to Task 12 Solution Go-Live below).
-Contractor must observe and document all bugs, offer proposed remedies, as well as identify any discovered enhancements.
-UAT will occur centrally at the LACRIS Norwalk office, together with not more than seven ABIS agency locations, as designated by County Project Manager.
+The UAT ensures that Contractor's Solution meets all the Final Solution Requirements.
+These tests are generally performed by the County stakeholders after NLRS Training [refer to Task 10 (Training and Documentation) below] and during the Transition to Production [refer to Task 12 (Transition to Production - System Implementation and Production Cutover) below].
+Contractor must observe and document any and all bugs, offer proposed remedies, as well as identify any discovered enhancements.
+UAT will occur centrally at the f.
+Performance Test

+CFMB SCC location, together with not more than five NLRS agency locations, as designated by County Project Manager.